Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: System Model and Problem Formulation

 \subsection{Antenna Boresight Rotation}

-The original orientations/boresights of all RAs are assumed to be parallel to the $z$-axis, and the boresight direction of each RA can be independently adjusted in 3D space by mechanical or electronic methods~\cite{Zheng2025Rotatable}.
-Specifically, mechanical control typically utilizes servo motors or micro-electromechanical systems (MEMS) to physically rotate the orientations of directional antennas, thereby adjusting their boresight directions~\cite{Baek2003A}.
-In contrast, electronic control retains fixed antenna orientations while enabling boresight rotation through electronic techniques such as multi-feed switching or PIN diode biasing~\cite{Costantine2015Reconfigurable}.
-It is noted that mechanical control generally offers a wider range for boresight rotation, whereas electronic control provides much faster response and better compatibility with existing wireless systems.
+The initial orientations/boresights of all RAs are assumed to be parallel to the $z$-axis, and each RA's boresight direction can be independently adjusted in 3D space by mechanical or electronic methods~\cite{Zheng2025Rotatable,zheng2026Tutorial,Xiong2025Intelligent}.
+Specifically, mechanical control methods typically utilize a servo motor or micro-electromechanical system (MEMS) to physically steer the antenna boresight~\cite{Baek2003A}.
+Note that MEMS-based actuators generally operate with milliwatt-level power consumption and millisecond-scale response times~\cite{Yang2025Low,Peng2020Monolithic}.
+In contrast, electronic control methods maintain fixed antenna orientations while enabling the antenna boresight rotation through electronic techniques such as reconfigurable parasitic radiator element loading or PIN diode switching, achieving much faster response time at the microsecond scale~\cite{Zhang2022Highly,Towfiq2018A,Lotfi2017Printed,Shu2019An}.